x-m-el/ember-data-table/README.md

 How to show different things in Ember Data Table

-- `@fields` :: List of fields to render with extra options.
+- `@fields` :: List of fields to render (in given order) with extra options.
 The fields are split by spaces.
 Splitting a field with a colon (`:`) makes the first element be the attribute and the second be the label.
 Use an `_` to render a space in the label.
 E.g.: `@fields="label:Name priceInEuros:Euro_price"`.
 - `@sortableFields` :: List or space-separated string of fields by which the user may sort.
   Fields should use the attribute names of `@fields`.
 By default all fields are sortable.
 Set to an empty list or empty string to disable sorting.
 - `@noDataMessage` :: Custom message to show when no data is available.